 But not before I captured some photos of the forest dappled with sunlight.

-I only meandered a slight ways onto the trail since we needed to continue along on our journey.
+I only meandered a slight way onto the trail since we needed to continue along on our journey.

 The rocks along this trail were covered in lichen.

 Lichen is quite amazing.
-It’s a fungi and an algae or cyanobacterium (sometimes both) living in a symbiotic relationship.
-Fungi is incapable of photosynthesis and so in this relationship, these lichens are able to live in places where they would not have been able.
+It’s a fungus and algae or cyanobacterium (sometimes both) living in a symbiotic relationship.
+Fungi are incapable of photosynthesis and so in this relationship, these lichens are able to live in places where they would not have been able.

 Nature never ceases to amaze me!

-With its symbiosis and cycles…reminding us of our own place in these things.
+With its symbiosis and cycles…always reminding us of our own place in these things.

 Let your light shine!